canmod/candid/README.md

 The following steps from a unix-like command line should reproduce the manuscript.

 ```
+Rscript install-iidda-r-pkgs.R
 ./configure
 make
 ```

+The first step, `Rscript install-iidda-r-pkgs.R`, is not necessary if you already have up-to-date installations of `iidda`, `iidda.analysis`, and `iidda.api`.
+[These are packages](https://canmod.github.io/iidda-tools/) that we developed, which are not on [CRAN](https://cran.r-project.org/).

 The `configure` command does the following.